A-League Men: Finals series

 The top six clubs at the conclusion of the regular season progress to the finals series.
-The finals series culminates to the A-League grand final, where the winner is crowned A-League champion and receives a place in the AFC Champions League.
+The finals series culminates to the A-League grand final, where the winner is crowned A-League champion.
 The club that wins the grand final is presented with the A-League Champions Trophy.

 The finals series consists of six teams who are placed by rank, as determined at the end of the regular season.
 The finals series runs over four weeks.
 In the first week of fixtures, the third-through-sixth ranked teams play a single-elimination match, with the two winners of those matches joining the first and second ranked teams in two-legged ties played over two weeks.
 The two winners of those matches meet in the grand final.
 This method was initially adopted for the 2021–22 season.

 Up until 2022, between the two grand finalists, the team that finished higher on the ladder at the conclusion of the regular season hosted the grand final.
 The only exception to this was if the FA deemed that team's home ground to be an inappropriate venue.
 For example, in 2008, Central Coast Mariners (as the higher-placed team) hosted the grand final against the Newcastle Jets at Sydney Football Stadium, due to FFA deciding that Central Coast Mariners' home stadium, Central Coast Stadium with a capacity of 20,000, was too small for the event.

-On 12 December 2022, the Australian Professional Leagues announced that the grand finals for the 2022–23, 2023–2024 and 2024–25 seasons would be hosted in Sydney, a move which received considerable backlash.
+On 12 December 2022, the Australian Professional Leagues (APL) announced that the grand finals for the 2022–23, 2023–24 and 2024–25 seasons would be hosted in Sydney, a decision which received considerable backlash.
+On 18 October 2023, the APL announced that the Grand Final hosting rights would revert to the original format, and instead a new "Unite Round" was introduced, with a regular season round having all its games played in Sydney.